anfibiacreativa/myapp-apollo/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Credits

+All the cats in the source folder are from https://unsplash.com/search/photos/kitten by different authors.
+Thank you to all of them for the photography contributes to knowledge sharing in other contexts, like Angular development.